 - Be honest.
 Don’t lie or inflate your answers just to impress your interviewer.
 They’ll see right through you, and it will come back to bite you later on.

 - Act natural.
 Try to have a conversation instead of regurgitating answers to practiced questions.
 Fluid conversation is much better than stiff conversation.
-If you are asked a yes-no question, don’t just answer and leave it at that.
+If you are asked a yes or no question, don’t just answer and leave it at that.
 Take the opportunity to expand on why you chose the answer you did.

 - Don’t be shy!
 It’s okay to talk about your accomplishments, and even to brag.
 Confidence and maturity together are key.